Accessibility Skip to main content

 Conditions of the order

-1. It shall be an offence for any person to refuse to stop drinking alcohol or hand over any containers (sealed or unsealed) which are believed to contain alcohol, when required to do so by a police officer or authorised officer in order to prevent public nuisance or disorder.
+2. It shall be an offence for any person to refuse to stop drinking alcohol or hand over any containers (sealed or unsealed) which are believed to contain alcohol, when required to do so by a police officer or authorised officer.

 Definitions

-5. This Order comes into force on 1st May 2021 and will remain in force for a period of three years from that date.
+• The Order comes into force on 1 May 2024 and will remain in force for a period of three years from that date.

 Penalty